zealousweb/smart-appointment-booking/readme.txt

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."
-3. When the popup appears select the wp-smart-appointment-booking.zip file from your desktop.
+3. When the popup appears select the smart-appointment-booking.zip file from your desktop.
 4. Follow the on-screen instructions and wait till the upload completes.
 5. When it's finished, activate the plugin via the prompt.
 A message will display confirming activation was successful.

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating forms with Stripe in your style.
 Are you facing problems while installation?
 Need help getting things started?
-Check out the (documentation link)[https://www.zealousweb.com/documentation/wp-smart-appointment-booking/] here.
+Check out the (documentation link)[https://www.zealousweb.com/documentation/smart-appointment-booking/] here.

 == Frequently Asked Questions ==